 Her industry background includes eight years of service management, marketing research, and consulting experience with Insperity, BSI Consulting, and Accenture.
 Nancy has taught Introduction to Marketing, Marketing Management, Marketing Research, Service Marketing Strategy, and Consumer Behavior, and enjoys bringing marketing concepts to life in her undergraduate and MBA classes.

-Originally from Houston, Texas, Nancy is fan of art museums, breakfast tacos, antique markets, Boston Terriers, and the Texas Longhorns.
-When not researching or teaching, she can be found exploring the South with her husband Chris or planning their next adventure.
+Originally from Houston, Texas, Nancy is fan of art museums, breakfast tacos, Boston Terriers, and the Texas Longhorns.
+When not researching or teaching, she can be found enjoying bad 1980’s movies with her husband Chris.